-The following graph compares the cumulative total shareholder return of Virtus since its inception with the performance of the Standard & Poor's 500 ("S&P 500") Stock Index and a peer group index that consists of several peer companies (referred to as the "Financial Peer Group") as defined below.
-This graph assumes an equal investment in our common stock, the S&P 500 and the Financial Peer Group on January 2, 2009, reflects reinvested dividends, and is weighted on a market capitalization basis.
+The following graphs compare the five-year and since inception cumulative total shareholder return ("TSR") of the Company with the performance of the Standard & Poor's 500 ("S&P 500") Stock Index and a peer group index that consists of several peer companies (referred to as the "Financial Peer Group") as defined below.
+The graphs assume an equal investment in our common stock, the S&P 500 and the Financial Peer Group on December 31, 2019 (five-year TSR) and January 2, 2009 (since inception TSR), respectively, reflect reinvested dividends, and are weighted on a market capitalization basis.
 Each reported data point below represents the last trading day of each calendar year.
-The comparisons in the graph below are based upon historical data and are not indicative of, nor intended to forecast, future performance.
+The comparisons in the graphs below are based upon historical data and are not indicative of, nor intended to forecast, future performance.